What Happens If You Overfill Coolant In A Car?

 As an instance, the clamps and tubes are made to fit a specific amount of pressure.
 This is also true for the water pump, radiator, radiator cover, seals, and more.

-Coolant could leak through at any weak point.
+Coolant could seep through at any susceptible point.

 You’ll see your coolant levels have dropped when you come to check them.
 You might also notice: